-What is Open Interest?
+What is Open Interest (OI)?

 The OI changes in this whether an increase or decrease in the number of contracts in each stock is recorded both during the live market and at the end of the day.
 This is shown by the positive or negative change.

-Role of Open Interest in the futures market
+Role of Open Interest in the Futures Market

 The main role of open interest in the futures market is to determine whether the market is getting weaker or stronger.
 Let us discuss how:-

-Increase in the price with the decrease in the open interest can be taken as a bearish signal.
+An increase in the price with the decrease in the OI can be taken as a bearish signal.
 This market condition takes place as there is a short covering in the market.
 This situation arises when the money is flowing out of the market.

 Open Interest Analysis Using StockEdge

-As discussed, the Open Interest helps the traders in the futures market to get a sense whether the market is getting weaker or stronger.
+As discussed, the Open Interest helps traders in the futures market to get a sense of whether the market is getting weaker or stronger.
 This is the main role of open interest in the futures market.
-We should not fall into the trap by just analyzing the number of open interests in the future market but we should analyze it with respect to prices and volume.
+We should not fall into the trap of just analyzing the number of open interests in the future market but we should analyze it with respect to prices and volume.
 This is the most common mistake the traders do while analyzing the open interest.